RafaelJP13/shopping-cart/README.md

 # CompreFlow 🛒

-A modern fullstack e-commerce platform built with Next.js and NestJS.
+A modern fullstack Pricing and Salesforce platform built with Next.js and NestJS.

 ---